ugurtosun/SWE522-SentimentAnalysisProject/ProjectDocument.md

 ## Project Motivation

-In the scope of crowd analysis project, we decided to perform a study about sentiment analysis <br>
-with using NLP approach and currently available libraries and technologies.
-In this direction, our project covers <br>
-sentiment analysis of user reviews of several application categories.
-These user reviews are collected from <br>
+In the scope of crowd analysis project, we decided to perform a study about sentiment analysis with using NLP approach and currently available libraries and technologies.
+In this direction, our project covers sentiment analysis of user reviews of several application categories.
+These user reviews are collected from App Store.
-App Store.
 This study covers only App Store reviews of application are listed in below;

 Categories: